Taki Theodoracopulos

-Panagiotis "Taki" Theodoracopulos (/ˌθiːədɔːrəˈkɒpələs/; el [panaˈʝotis ˈtacis θeoðoraˈkopulos]; born 11 August 1936) is a Greek journalist and writer.
+Panagiotis "Taki" Theodoracopulos (/ˌθiːədɔːrəˈkɒpələs/; el [panaˈʝotis ˈtacis θeoðoraˈkopulos]; born 11 August 1936) is a Greek writer and publisher who founded Taki's Magazine and co-founded The American Conservative.
+His column "High Life" appeared in British weekly The Spectator from 1977 to 2023.
 He has lived in New York City, London, and Gstaad.

 Early life and education

 The son of a Greek shipping magnate, Theodoracopulos was privately educated in the United States at Lawrenceville School and Blair Academy before attending the University of Virginia.

 Theodoracopulos was a sportsman early in life.
 He represented Greece at the FIS Nordic World Ski Championships 1962, having been a tennis player beforehand, including playing at the 1961 French Championship.